ThiagoA20/protracker/README.md

 first you need to install docker, on linux type on the terminal: `sudo apt-get install docker`

-then you just run `pip install -r requirements.txt` to download all necessary python libraries

-go to the project folder and type: `python manage.py runserver`, then the server should start on your machine and if you access "https://127.0.0.1:8000" on your browser you will can see the application running.
+go to the project folder and change the name of the file ".env.example" to ".env"

+on the terminal, in the same folder, type: `docker-compose up`, then the server should start on your machine and if you access "https://127.0.0.1:8000" on your browser you will can see the application running.
-change the name of the file ".env.example" to ".env"

 ---
 ## Code Structure